SehajDxstiny/personal-website/src/pages/posts/meaning-of-life.md

 	> "Two kinds of fools - those who take religion literally, and those who
     > think it has no value", "Buddha wasn’t a buddhist" - Naval

 38. Create more than you consume.
-The consumer [class](https://geohot.github.io/blog/jekyll/update/2022/02/02/consumer-class-divide.html) might be a plague.
 I admire those who make (or aspire to) my life on this blue dot better.

 39. [Meditation](https://youtu.be/G3XUee3-meA?si=0uIZIoID4kRkjI6I) is learning by nature, not people.
 Self is a thought which never goes away.
 Normalize silence, sit in a room with your thoughts and nothing else, magic happens when you give it space to exist.